nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Prefixes that start with `s` are for Project Staff member details.

-Prefixes that start with `t` and are 2 letters long are for Task details.
+Prefixes that start with `t` and are 2 or more letters long are for Task details.

 The prefix `t/` is for tags that are used for Projects and Staff only.